Project management involves making a lot of decisions and these decisions cannot always be easy.

 This analysis is a process that allows you to more easily analyze decisions, projects, or systems.

-You can also determine the value for intangibles.
+You can also determine the value of intangibles.

 The process involves evaluating potential costs versus potential benefits of a decision or project, comparing and evaluating the two to allow you to make a more conscious and data-driven decision.